Slynyr/ESP32-Walkie-Talkie-/README.md

 * Custom 3d printed housing

 ## How it Works
 The Walkie-Talkie makes use of a wifi enabled chip, the **WROOM-32**, in order to do digital communication via **UDP**.
-The ESP32 devboard has been modified to house a significantly larger antenna in order to increase the range to xxx.
+The ESP32 devboard has been modified to house a significantly larger antenna in order to increase the range to a tested 300+ meters.

 ## Setup
 ### Arduino IDE
-In order to upload the firmware to the ESP32 Walkie-Talkie, you will need to have the Arduino IDE setup for development on Espressif modules/chips**.
+In order to upload the firmware to the ESP32 Walkie-Talkie, you will need to have the Arduino IDE setup for development on Espressif modules/chips.
 If you already have the appropriate environemnt setup, skip this step

 > Downlaod the [Arduino IDE](https://www.arduino.cc/en/software) for your respective operating system